Ideas to Supercharge your New Year

-So, I recently put out a post asking the community on Instagram: “What are your business goals for 2020?” and after just a short time the post had reached almost 1,000 people and we had over 40 comments from business owners talking about what they wanted to achieve in 2020.
+So, I once put out a post asking the community on Instagram: “What are your business goals for the new year ahead?” and after just a few minutes the post had reached almost 1,000 people and we had over 40 comments from business owners talking about what they wanted to achieve in the year ahead.

 Look back, in order to move forward